me701/animated_plot_examples/README.md

-# animated_plot_examples
+# Animated Plot Examples

-This repository contains several example ways to produce animated plots
+This repository contains several example ways to produce animated plots.
+Many of these examples have been adapted from `https://matplotlib.org/3.1.1/api/animation_api.html`.

-In order to save any of the animations, you need to have ffmpeg or another video codex installed
+In order to save any of the animations, you need to have ffmpeg or another video codex installed.

-If using an anaconda system, use `conda install -c conda-forge ffmpeg` to install the program
+If using an anaconda system, use `conda install -c conda-forge ffmpeg` to install the codex.

+The following examples explore the two main ways to animate plots, which is via function animation or artist animation.

 ## 1D_func_animation.py

 This script is designed to create a standard 1-D plot animation using function animation.
 Function animation provides a function that will update the plot in some way, e.g., changing the data.

-## multilineFuncAnimation.py
+## multiline_func_animation.py

 This script provides an example of how to control multiple 1-D plots simultaneously.